ZhgChgLi/ZMarkupParser/README.md

 LineHeightHTMLTagStyleAttribute(), // line-height
 WordSpacingHTMLTagStyleAttribute(), // word-spacing
 ```

-If there is Style attribute not be defined, you could use ExtendHTMLTagStyleAttribute:
+If there is a style attribute that is not defined, the ExtendHTMLTagStyleAttribute class can be used to define it.
+This class takes in a style name and a closure that takes in an existing style and the value of the new style attribute and returns a new style with the new attribute applied.

+For exmaple: `style="text-decoration"`
 ```swift
 ExtendHTMLTagStyleAttribute(styleName: "text-decoration", render: { fromStyle, value in var newStyle = fromStyle